rackerlabs/genestack/docs/prometheus-mysql-exporter.md

   kubectl -n openstack apply --server-side -f -
 ```

+!!! success
-If the installation is successful, you should see the exporter pod in openstack namespace.
+    If the installation is successful, you should see the exporter pod in the openstack namespace.